Sette note in nero

-Sette note in nero (Note: The film was released in the United States and English-speaking countries under the title The Psychic, with other alternate titles including Seven Notes in Black, Murder to the Tune of Seven Black Notes, and Death Tolls Seven Times.) (lit.
-Seven notes in black) is a 1977 Italian supernatural horror giallo film directed by Lucio Fulci, co-written by Fulci with Roberto Gianviti and Dardano Sacchetti, and starring Jennifer O'Neill, Gianni Garko, Marc Porel, and Ida Galli.
-The film involves a woman who begins experiencing psychic visions that lead her to discover a murder; her husband is charged with the killing.
+Sette note in nero (lit.
+Seven notes in black, released in English-language territories as The Psychic (Note: Other alternate titles including Seven Notes in Black, Murder to the Tune of Seven Black Notes, and Death Tolls Seven Times.)) is a 1977 Italian giallo film directed by Lucio Fulci, from a screenplay co-written with Roberto Gianviti and Dardano Sacchetti.
+It stars Jennifer O'Neill, Gabriele Ferzetti, Marc Porel, Gianni Garko, Ida Galli, and Jenny Tamburi.

+The film involves a woman (O'Neill) who begins experiencing psychic visions that lead her to discover a murder; her husband is charged with the killing.
 The psychic must embark on an investigation with a paranormal researcher to clear her husband's name of the crime.